davidmoten/state-machine/README.md

 Given a stream of events to the state machine,
 * persist only those events that bring about a transition in the state machine
 * optionally supplement persisted events with a sample of the incoming stream (so that if state machine rules change we can replay).
 That sample may of course be the full resolution stream.
-* periodically persist the entities in the case when replay using events could be very time-consuming
+* periodically persist the entities in the case when replay using full history of events could be very time-consuming